-- Pictures taken with [HLG] selected for tone mode exhibit more "noise" (in the form of randomly-spaced bright pixels, fog, and lines) than do pictures taken using [SDR]. - The lowest value available for the [ISO sensitivity settings] > [Maximum sensitivity] item in the photo shooting menu is ISO 800. - ISO sensitivities of Hi 0.3 through Hi 1.7 are not available. - The video file type for time-lapse videos is fixed at [H.265 10-bit (MOV)]. - [Color space] in the photo shooting menu is fixed at "BT.2100". - [Active D-Lighting], [Multiple exposure], and [HDR overlay] are not available in the photo shooting menu. - [C30], [C60], and [C120] cannot be selected for release mode and Custom Setting d3 [Pre-Release Capture options] is not available.
+- Pictures taken with [HLG] selected for tone mode exhibit more "noise" (in the form of randomly-spaced bright pixels, fog, and lines) than do pictures taken using [SDR]. - Selecting values between ISO 100 and 320 on the ISO sensitivity dial sets ISO sensitivity to ISO 400. - The lowest value available for the [ISO sensitivity settings] > [Maximum sensitivity] item in the photo shooting menu is ISO 800. - ISO sensitivities of Hi 0.3 through Hi 1.7 are not available. - The video file type for time-lapse videos is fixed at [H.265 10-bit (MOV)]. - [Color space] in the photo shooting menu is fixed at "BT.2100". - [Active D-Lighting], [Multiple exposure], and [HDR overlay] are not available in the photo shooting menu. - [C30] cannot be selected for release mode and Custom Setting d3 [Pre-Release Capture options] is not available.